 When we hear “there are rules about that,” we tend to shy away from the area.
 But most nonprofits would increase their impact if they were to increase their organization’s advocacy efforts.
 Much of the sector needs to shift from just responding to problems in our community to trying to address the root causes of those problems.
 Generally this means changing public attitudes, local and national policies, and market systems that underlie our work.

-If you are already engaged in advocacy and would like to measure the effectiveness of your efforts, [PDF download] will be helpful.
+If you are already engaged in advocacy and would like to measure the effectiveness of your efforts, A Guide to Measuring Advocacy and Policy [PDF download] will be helpful.
 To assess your nonprofit's readiness to engage in advocacy projects, check out the Advocacy Capacity Tool.

-Additionally, these organizations, projects, and resources will help you get started or further develop your efforts:
+Additionally, these organizations, projects, and resources will help you get started or further advance your efforts: